xieyuankun/All-Type-ADD/README.md

 ### 5. Evaluation

-You can use the checkpoint provided on our Google Drive for inference, and refer to the script `script/test_best.sh`

 All inference scripts for this paper can be found in `script/test_ref.sh`

 Compute EER score.
 This will iterate through all the result.txt files in the ckpt folder and return the EER scores.